gdanezis/Design_and_Professional_Skills/Docs/sylabus.md

       * _Understanding functions._
         * Passing by reference or value.
         * Pure functions, side effects, declarative programming.
+        * Tactics for debugging, and testing functions.
+        * Defining interfaces and respecting them.

  3. _Introduction to Data Structures and Algorithms._
       * Understanding arrays (Python Lists.)
         * Tuples and lists.
+        * Mutable and immutable data structures.
+        * Records and tuples, and Pyhton's NamedTuples.
         * Iteration on sequences, for loops.
       * _A sequential search algorithm and its unit tests._
          * Bisection search on a sorted array.